anshuldante/ai-ds-ml-practical/machine-learning-ai-foundations-linear-regression/readme.md

   * Ideally, we should've explored the data and the variables to be used before this step.
   * Adjusted R-square was designed to deter people from having too complicated a model, so as the **number of variables** goes up, the **Adjusted R-Square** goes down.
-  * We always want our **Standardized Coefficients Beta** to be between -1 and 1, if the value for a variable crosses the limits, that indicates **severe multicollinearity.**
+  * We always want our **Standardized Beta Coefficients** to be between -1 and 1, if the value for a variable crosses the limits, that indicates **severe multicollinearity.**
   * Also, even though all of the correlations are positive, some of the beta are negative, this is another indication of severe multicollinearity.
   * The partial correlation for fabricated metals is very low and so in the significance for it, so we should look to run the model without it.
   * Ideally we want the residuals to be centered around zero, The residuals plot is not centered around (0,0) but spread across.
 Hence, normality of errors is not observed or that the error are skewed.